NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

 #############################################################################
 1. Download ``Mistral-7B-Instruct`` and ``Mistral-7B`` LLM models from https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1 and https://huggingface.co/mistralai/Mistral-7B-v0.1 into the models folder.

-   Then convert into .nemo format:
+   Then, convert into .nemo format:

    .. code-block:: bash